What is Business Strategy or Strategic Plan?

 - Rivalry among existing competitors

-- Low Cost: becoming the lowest-cost producer in an industry through a cost advantage
+- Low Cost Strategy: Becoming the lowest-cost producer, for comparable quality, in an industry through a cost advantage and operational efficiencies.

 Once you have developed your strategy, KPI Fire will provide you with the tools to organize, report, and evaluate execution efforts.
 Follow this link to watch how easy it is to input a strategic goal into KPI Fire: https://youtu.be/ef-_92b0Lf0